Mohnyin Thado: Post-war period to Ava succession crisis (1415–1425)

 Their relationship was further cemented in 1422–1423 when Thado co-led a successful campaign against Hanthawaddy.
 The campaign was an attempt by Thihathu to take advantage of the succession crisis in the southern kingdom.
 Thado commanded the main army (8000 troops, 500 cavalry, 30 war elephants) while Prince Min Nyo of Kale commanded the naval invasion force (6000 troops, 700 war boats, 200 cargo boats).
 The campaign was a success.
-The combined forces captured the entire Irrawaddy delta, and forced Prince Binnya Ran, the main pretender to the Pegu throne, to propose a peace treaty with terms favorable to Ava, including a marriage alliance between Thihathu and Princess Shin Saw Pu, Ran's sister.
+The combined forces captured the entire Irrawaddy delta, and forced Prince Binnya Ran, the main pretender to the Pegu throne, to propose a peace treaty with terms favourable to Ava, including a marriage alliance between Thihathu and Princess Shin Saw Pu, Ran's sister.
 Thihathu accepted the proposal, and signed the treaty in 1423.

 After the successful campaign, Thado's influence grew unchecked in the north.
 He faced little oversight from the king, who according to the chronicles spent most of his time with Shin Saw Pu and his concubines, and did little governing.
 The sawbwa was well established in the north when Thihathu was assassinated in August 1425.
 (The assassination was carried out by the men of Gov. Le Than Bwa of Onbaung, and arranged by Queen Shin Bo-Me, Thihathu's second-ranked queen, who wanted to place her lover Prince Min Nyo on the throne.)
 He nominally acknowledged Thihathu's eight-year-old son and successor Min Hla, but began openly conducting his own policy.
 Although it is unclear if he had the legal authority to do so, Thado appointed his middle son Nawrahta, who had escaped Thihathu's assassination, as sawbwa of Wuntho.